tyler-technologies-oss/forge/CONTRIBUTING.md

 > This project uses the `forge` CLI to build and manage your project.
 The equivalent command is `forge build`

-You will find the output of the command in the `dist/release/@tylertech/forge` directory if the build is successful.
+A successful build-command output is found in the `dist/release/@tylertech/forge` directory.

 > Please validate that your build runs locally before pushing changes to remote to avoid iterating on build errors in the CI environment.

 ### Linting

-We use ESLint in this project to lint the JavaScript/TypeScript, and stylelint to lint the CSS/Sass.
-Linting is executed when running the build command as well as from a precommit hook, but if you'd like to run the linter at any time just run the `npm run lint` command.
+To ensure proper code style and formatting, we use ESLint and stylelint in this project for linting javascript/TypeScript and CSS/Sass respectively.
+Linting is executed when running the build command and as a precommit hook.
+The linter can be run at any time with the `npm run lint` command.

-We run ESLint fixers automatically during the linting process to help ensure proper code style and formatting.
-We also recommend that you install an ESLint and StyleLint plugin within your editor to provide instant linting feedback as you write code.

-> We do not use Prettier in this project due to its opinionated nature.
-Linting provides the necessary code style validation for us.

 ### Running unit tests